Daniel Colón-Ramos

-Daniel Alfonso Colón-Ramos is the McConnell Duberg Professor of Neuroscience and Cell Biology at Yale University School of Medicine, where his lab studies the cell biology of the synapse during development and learning.
+Daniel Alfonso Colón-Ramos is a Puerto Rican neuroscientist who is the McConnell Duberg Professor of Neuroscience and Cell Biology at Yale University School of Medicine, where his lab studies the cell biology of the synapse during development and learning.
 He is also the founder of the nonprofit organization Ciencia Puerto Rico (CienciaPR), a collaborative network for people interested in science and Puerto Rico.
 In 2020, he was named to the National Academy of Medicine.

-Education & early career
+Education and early career

 Colón-Ramos was born and raised in Puerto Rico, growing up between the towns of Guaynabo and Barranquitas.
 He studied elementary school in Colegio Mater Salvatoris and high school in Colegio San Ignacio de Loyola.
 He received his Bachelor of Arts degree from Harvard University in 1998.
 During his undergraduate career, he pursued research projects, such as studying the use of medicinal plants among indigenous Central American communities with the Smithsonian Tropical Research Institute (STRI).
-He then worked as a research assistant, with the support of an NIH Diversity Supplement, in Dr. Mariano García-Blanco's laboratory at Duke University.
+He then worked as a research assistant, with the support of an NIH Diversity Supplement, in Mariano García-Blanco's laboratory at Duke University.
 There, he studied how the architecture of the nucleus of the algae Chlamydomonas reinhardtii changes to affect cytoplasmic events, such as transcript localization.
 He then stayed at Duke to pursue his PhD in the laboratory of cell biologist Sally Kornbluth.
 For his doctoral work, Colón-Ramos studied the molecular mechanisms underlying programmed cell death, or apoptosis, and identified a viral family of proteins that induce apoptosis, which are similar to the so-called "Reaper" proteins first identified in fruit flies.
 He also found that these proteins operate by regulating protein translation, directly binding to the ribosomes—which are the cellular machinery that translate RNA messages into protein products—to alter their assembly.
 He completed his dissertation "The reaper tales: molecular mechanism of inhibition of translation and induction of apoptosis by a novel family of reaper-like proteins" in 2003.
 He dedicated his thesis dissertation "To those who could have done a better job than I, but never received the opportunities...may they (one day) receive the opportunities to share their knowledge and their skills in a society w/o prejudices".